 These two modes of UI actions/behaviour are referred to as regular mode and TalkBack mode respectively in this document.

-Then, how should you test your mobile website accessibility for end users who use touch gestures on Android phones with TalkBack enabled?
+Then, how should you test your mobile accessibility for end users who use touch gestures on Android phones with TalkBack enabled?

 WCAG compliance and accessibility is for ensuring aspects such as:

-- UI elements and controls on your website are reachable and in the correct order when traversed in linear order via touch gestures like swipe left/right, or corresponding keyboard shortcuts for moving to previous or next element.
+- UI elements and controls on your are reachable and in the correct order when traversed in linear order via touch gestures like swipe left/right, or corresponding keyboard shortcuts for moving to previous or next element.

-- The description of UI elements and controls on your website is such that it makes sense to a user hearing them via the TalkBack audio readout.
+- The description of UI elements and controls on your is such that it makes sense to a user hearing them via the TalkBack audio readout.

-Hence, it makes no difference to your website’s accessibility rating, whether the end user navigates the website via the keyboard, or by using touch gestures when TalkBack is enabled.
+Hence, it makes no difference to your accessibility rating, whether the end user navigates the via the keyboard, or by using touch gestures when TalkBack is enabled.
 This is because the underlying ordering of UI elements, their reachability, and their description remains the same.
-Ensuring that your website is accessible by testing with one mode (keyboard or touch gestures) would ensure that it is accessible even if the end user is using another mode.
+Ensuring that your is accessible by testing with one mode (keyboard or touch gestures) would ensure that it is accessible even if the end user is using another mode.

 Modify TalkBack settings